Pediatric Heart

 Posted On 2023-04-27 10:12:24

-This column on "Pediatric Heart" is edited by Dr. Antonio F. Corno from Politecnico di Milano, Italy and Dr. Jorge D. Salazar from UTHealth Houston Children’s Heart Institute, USA.
+This column on "Pediatric Heart" is edited by Dr. Antonio F. Corno from University of Leicester, U.K., Manchester Metropolitan University, U.K. and Politecnico di Milano, Italy, and Dr. Ali Dodge-Khatami from Children’s Heart Center RWTH Aachen, Germany.

 Introduction to the Column